GuidanceMantras/GuidanceMantras/README.md

 - One should know the useful legal laws such as criminal law/labour law/business law
 - One should know how to drive Bike/Car
 - Learn to speak slowly
+- Do not argue about religion and caste
+- Do not follow any Actress and actors, you have no benefits from them
 - One should know how to use Youtube and google to gain knowledge
 - Do not get into any business/things without having a basic knowlegde
 - Mind your business in life